jacintaph/jacintaph.github.io/README.md

 # Portfolio

-This is the portfolio website of Jacinta Phillips, a Computer Science student from Brisbane, Australia.
+This is the portfolio website of Jacinta Phillips, a Software Engineer and Computer Science student from Brisbane, Australia.

 The portfolio showcases recent projects, work experience and skills.